 So now, with ten growth studies under my belt, I want to share ten things I’ve learned from these incredibly successful companies, to hopefully inspire you and shape your thinking when it comes to startup growth.

-If you want to read all ten case studies, we’ve decided to release them as an ebook, which is free in the Kindle store as we speak (until Sunday, when the free promotion expires.)
-If you’d like to read all ten you can do so by downloading it there.
+If you want to read all ten case studies, we’ve decided to release them as an ebook, (amazon associates link) If you’d like to read all ten you can do so by downloading it there.

 Lesson 1: Growth is Nothing Without the Product